torquebox/torquebox.org/news/2013-03-28-scheduling-jobs-at-runtime.md

 But there was one issue related to scheduled jobs - you could create them only at deployment time.
-We fixed this - you can now create scheduled jobs at runtime now too.
+We fixed this - you can now create scheduled jobs at runtime too.

 # Runtime!

-With the latest changes to the TorqueBox codebase we can now use full power of scheduled jobs with the flexibility of runtime scheduling.
+With the latest changes to the TorqueBox codebase we can now use the full power of scheduled jobs with the flexibility of runtime scheduling.
 Let's start with an example.

     TorqueBox::ScheduledJob.schedule('Counter', '*/10 * * * * ?')